kethmih/AirPhyNet/README.md

 pip install -r requirements.txt
 ```
 ## Data Preparation
-The air quality data files for Beijing and Shenzen areas are available at [Google Drive](https://drive.google.com/drive/folders/1RWOA7kaPFAgjedoszOLCAjoQR1XSv8Dt) and should be put into the `data/` folder for running the code.
+The sample air quality data files for Beijing area are available at [Google Drive](https://drive.google.com/drive/folders/1RWOA7kaPFAgjedoszOLCAjoQR1XSv8Dt) and should be put into the `data/` folder for running the code.

 ## Model Traning and Evaluation
 The following code can be used to train and evaluate the model.